After registering as a CLS User, there are two types of training required to do experiments with a beamline:

 CMCF hutches are equipped with oxygen sensors because liquid nitrogen is used inside them which can displace oxygen under certain circumstances.
 If oxygen levels ever fall below safe levels, blue warning lights will flash both inside and outside the hutch.
 If this occurs, do not enter the hutch.
 Inform the Floor Coordinator (3639) or Health and Safety (3663).
 If you are inside the hutch when this happens, exit the hutch immediately.

-When leaving the beamline for more than 30 minutes while an experiment is running, please fill out a pink "Beamline Unattended" form and post it at the Health & Safety Information Centre.
+When leaving the beamline for more than 30 minutes while an experiment is running, please login to the User Portal and submit the "Beamline Unattended" form on your action session page.

 In the event of a fire alarm or when asked to do so by the Floor Coordinator or other Emergency Response Personnel, proceed to the closest safe exit route (at CMCF, this is via the southeast stairwell - see map).
 Take your jacket and/or personal belongings if safe to do so.
 Proceed to the designated evacuation gathering area (CLS lawn area at the front of the building) and report to your beamline scientist or User Office personnel.
 During non-business hours, report to University of Saskatchewan security personnel.
 During inclement weather, two locations are available: the Peterson Building and the Canadian Wildlife Service.